pierrick-jeanjean/personal-blog/_posts/recipes-serie/04-april-proteins/2025-04-01-grilled-chicken-breast.markdown

 *Paired wonderfully with <a href="/recipes/radish-salad">radish-salad</a> and <a href="/recipes/crique">crique</a>*

-Roasted pork loin is a delicious and nutritious choice for a meal.
-It's a lean cut of meat, which means it's lower in fat compared to other pork cuts, making it a healthier option.
-Pork loin is also rich in protein, essential for muscle growth and repair, and provides important vitamins and minerals such as B vitamins, zinc, and selenium.
-Additionally, roasting enhances the natural flavors of the pork, creating a tender and juicy dish that's both satisfying and versatile.
-Whether paired with vegetables, grains, or enjoyed on its own, roasted pork loin is a wholesome and flavorful addition to any diet
+Grilled chicken breast is an excellent choice for a healthy and delicious meal.
+It's a lean source of protein, which is essential for muscle repair and growth, making it a great option for those looking to maintain or build muscle mass.
+Additionally, the marinade used in this recipe, which includes olive oil, lemon juice, and various herbs and spices, not only enhances the flavor but also provides beneficial nutrients.
+Olive oil is rich in healthy fats that support heart health, while garlic and herbs like oregano and thyme offer antioxidants and anti-inflammatory properties.
+Grilling the chicken helps to retain its natural juices and flavors without adding unnecessary fats, making it a lighter and more nutritious option compared to frying.
+Overall, this dish is not only tasty but also supports a balanced diet and a healthy lifestyle.

 ### Ingredients (for 3 persons):
 - 3 boneless, skinless chicken breasts